byhbt/thanh/_posts/2020-02-15-how-to-fix-samesite-cookie-shopify-app.md

 #### Other cases:

-There is a case, even after i mark the cookie as SameSite None and Secure but there are still an issue:
+There is a case, even after I mark the cookie as SameSite None and Secure but there are still an issue:

 Screenshot: